 |204 Saturday service (Greytown – Woodside)||

-The route 204 will be discontinued on Saturdays, but there is no change to the weekday service for route 204.For customers wishing to connect by bus to/from the train on Saturdays, you will need to catch the route 200 between Greytown and Featherston Station (instead of Woodside Station).
+The route 204 has been discontinued on Saturdays, but there is no change to the weekday service for route 204.Customers wishing to connect by bus to/from the train on Saturdays need to catch the route 200 between Greytown and Featherston Station (instead of Woodside Station).

 Changes to rail services

-Wairarapa Line (WRL) – From Sunday 15 July 2018, there will also be minor changes to the Wairarapa Line (WRL) rail timetable and connecting bus times for routes 200 and 204 will be changed with the new rail timetable PDF - 1.5 MB:
+Wairarapa Line (WRL) – From Sunday 15 July 2018, minor changes were made to the Wairarapa Line (WRL) rail timetable and connecting bus times for routes 200 and 204

-- 10.44am train from Masterton to Wellington will leave 14 minutes earlier, departing at 10.30am
+- 10.44am train from Masterton to Wellington now leaves 14 minutes earlier, departing at 10.30am

 Getting around Wairarapa on your SuperGold card

-If you have a SuperGold card, you still get to hop on the bus or train and get around Wairarapa just as you do now for free between 9.00am and 3.00pm and after 6.30pm weekdays, and all day weekends and public holidays.
+If you have a SuperGold card, you still get to hop on the bus or train and get around Wairarapa for free between 9am and 3pm and after 6.30pm weekdays, and all day weekends and public holidays.
 If you travel during peak periods you will still need to pay the adult fare.

 Find out more about travelling on your SuperGold card.

 Changes made on Monday 30 April 2018: